There are several safety concerns with concrete for crafts. But when you take extra precautions, concrete is safe to work with.

 Making concrete crafts is a blast and can be a life-long hobby or career, but concrete needs to be handled safely.

-Concrete and cement mixes contain materials that are caustic, and there are precautions you should take.
+Concrete and cement mixes contain materials that are caustic, and there are measures you should take to keep yourself protected.

 How dangerous is wet concrete mix?